 The scholarship requirements are:

-Applicants must be graduates of schools of medicine.
+• Applicants must be graduates of schools of medicine.

-Applicants must submit their applications from their intended permanent location.
-Applications will be accepted for processing only when the applicants have been in surgical practice, teaching, or research for a minimum of one year at their intended permanent location, following completion of all formal training (including fellowships and scholarships).
+• Applications will be accepted for processing only when the applicants have been in surgical practice and teaching for a minimum of five years following completion of all formal training (including fellowships and scholarships).

-Applicants must submit a fully completed application form provided by the College on its website.
+• Applicants must submit a fully completed application form provided by the College on its website.
 The application and accompanying materials must be typewritten and in English.

-An unsuccessful applicant may reapply only twice and only by completing and submitting a current application form provided by the College, together with new supporting documentation.
+• Unsuccessful applicants may reapply only twice and only by completing and submitting a current application form provided by the College, together with new supporting documentation.

 Supporting materials and questions should be directed to: